lamyberber/newme/README.md

-# newme
+# newMe
+hi there
-this is my second Repository
+this is my second 2 Repository ops